stkr/web-safe/README.markdown

 The passwords get never saved to disk in plaintext on the web server.
 However, for Rsa encryption of the communication, the private key for a session needs to be stored.
 Also the session key needs to be saved between two requests.
-This information is stored in tht filesystem of the web server.
+This information is stored in the file system of the web server.
 Both keys are stored in plaintext in a single key file.
 So you should ensure that no other system user except the user executing the cgi script can read this file.